ChimeraPy/Engine/README.md

 ChimeraPy is a package that focus on temporal multimodal data analytics and visualization.
 It is build on top of pandas and multiprocessing to provide a simple yet efficient approach to data processing.
+ChimeraDash is also provided as a visualization tool for multimodal data streams.

 ChimeraPy Main Features:
  - Time alignment of multiple data streams